intel/neural-compressor/docs/source/quantization.md

 ## With or Without Accuracy Aware Tuning

-Accuracy aware tuning is one of unique features provided by Intel(R) Neural Compressor, compared with other 3rd party model compression tools.
+Accuracy aware tuning is one of unique features provided by Neural Compressor, compared with other 3rd party model compression tools.
 This feature can be used to solve accuracy loss pain points brought by applying low precision quantization and other lossy optimization methods.

 This tuning algorithm creates a tuning space based on user-defined configurations, generates quantized graph, and evaluates the accuracy of this quantized graph.
 The optimal model will be yielded if the pre-defined accuracy goal is met.